steffen74/GPT-2/README.md

 Figure 2: Results of the Human Ratings

-### Answering of (Cimate Cange) Eonomic Specific Questions
+### Answering of (Climate Cange) Economic Specific Questions
-In this project ...
+In this project we wanted to explore whether GPT-2 could be used to answer domain-specific questions after having been trained on scientific papers.

 #### Data
 We used 148 open source papers with a focus on climate change from the EconStor database for fine-tuning the GPT-2 (including those used for validation).

 #### Method
-For the question answering subproject, we attempted to fine-tune GPT-2 models on scientific papers and abstracts and then used few-shot prompts to ask the trained models specific questions relevant to the area of expertise covered by the papers.
+We tried fine-tuning GPT-2 models on scientific papers and abstracts and then used few-shot prompts to ask the trained models specific questions relevant to the area of expertise covered by the papers.

 We used two main approaches here, one using gpt-2-simple, as documented in [this notebook](./03_question-answering/gpt-2-simple.ipynb) and another using aitextgen, documented in [this notebook](./03_question-answering/aitextgen.ipynb).